 All work related to the Chinatown Local Development Corporation, the wayfinding project and the Chinatown traffic study has concluded with all eligible payments made.
 The Gateways to Chinatown project is the only remaining LMDC funded Chinatown project and it has been delayed continuously since LMDC received Board authorization in July 2015 to enter into an agreement with New York City Department of Transportation (NYCDOT) for this project.

-During the past quarter, DOT requested a time extension to complete design.
-Based on community feedback, DOT replaced their original design firm with DOT's in house urban design staff.
-The new design is a more modest ground plane design relative to the 40 foot structure that was initially proposed.
+During the past guarter, DOT presented three design concepts to the Public Design Commission which were well received.
+DOT believes they have a clear path towards advancing design which they anticipate will be complete by April 2021.
 The current proposed design has support from City Hall and community board members and stakeholders.
+The project, Gateways to Chinatown, challenges designers to reinvent the Canal Street Triangle by exploring the kind of functions that it might serve.
+This project engages with the multifaceted cultural identity of Chinatown and the surrounding neighborhoods.
+NYCDOT submitted a reimbursement request for over \$80,000 for past design costs.
+The request is currently under review for processing but no funds were paid or charged to this